MCP Server

 - An MCP-compatible client such as Claude Desktop, Claude Code, Cursor, or Windsurf

 Your plan must have API access enabled.
-Free plans do not include API or MCP access.
 Upgrade your plan in account settings if needed.

-MCP requires user-scoped API keys.
+If using API keys, MCP requires user-scoped keys.
 If you get an error about user association, re-create your API key.

 Available Tools